tylerhall/html-compressor/README.markdown

 HTML Compressor
 =========

-Attemps to reduce the filesize of an HTML document by removing unnecessary whitespace at the beginning and end of lines, inside closing tags, and stripping blank lines completely. `<pre>` tags are respected and their contents are left alone.
-Warning, nested `<pre>` tags may exhibit unexpected behaviour.
+Attemps to reduce the filesize of an HTML document by removing unnecessary whitespace at the beginning and end of lines, condensing multiple spaces into one, and stripping blank lines completely. `<pre>` tags are respected and their contents are left alone.
+Warning, nested `<pre>` tags may exhibit unexpected behavior.

 FEATURES
 --------